rffrasca/PDFKeeper/README.md

 * Any additional requirements will be referenced in the Help file (available in the binary release).

 ### Compatible Database Management Systems
-* Oracle Database 11g Express Edition
+* Compatible Database Management Systems are listed in the release notes for each available release.

 Setup instructions are available in the Help file (available in the binary release).